ClarifiedSecurity/catapult/docs/50-template-requirements.md

 However you install your base templates make sure that they meet the following requirements.
 These configurations need to be present for initial configuration to the VMs to work.
 After the initial configuration is done you can change these configurations to whatever you want.

+- We recommend removing all other user created during initial installation accounts except for builtin admin accounts like **Administrator/root/etc.**, this makes sure that the template is clean.
+It's much easier to add new accounts for per-environment/project/datacenter etc. templates later than start removing accounts that were left in the base template.

 ### Windows

 - Latest OpenSSH installed and running -- Catapult does all of its work over SSH.
 Don't use the built-in Windows SSH server it's versions are different per OS version and you will start getting random connection errors.